Alt text 101 for Bluesky

 Alt text and search

 On top of our ethical responsibility to people with disabilities, alt text is also great for search.
-When you post an image with alt text, your post will appear in searches for the terms that you entered.
+When you post an image with alt text on Bluesky, your post will appear in searches for the terms that you entered.
 You can easily search your own posts on Bluesky this way; just search "from:me term" — without quotes, and replace "term" with the word(s) you want to find.
+(Fyi, alt text for gifs and videos currently doesn't figure into search for some reason; just regular images for now.)

 That's the basics!
 There's really no need to overthink alt text!
-Just make sure to include it every time.
+Just make sure to include it every time if you can.

 – Manning